Alexandru Papadopol-Calimah: Final years

 The historian spent much of the period with Alecsandri, at the latter's manor in Mircești; the aging writer was trying to obtain from Papadopol-Calimah confirmation for his spurious claim of descent from Venetian nobility.
 Around 1890, Papadopol-Calimah and Radu Rosetti where the two social historians regularly featured in Revista Nouă, put out by Hasdeu as an answer to Convorbiri Literare.
 From March 18, 1885 to April 5, 1886, Papadopol-Calimah was the Academy Vice President.
 On March 23, 1890, he returned as Vice President of the Academy's Historical Section.
 In August 1890, he was again at Mircești, representing Bârlad for the burial of his friend Alecsandri; he served a similar function, but on behalf of the Academy, at Kogălniceanu's funeral in 1891.
 His late studies included an 1895 piece in Analele Academiei, wherein he discussed an episode from Moldavian and Muscovite history—namely, the conflict between Sophia Palaiologina and Princess Olena.
 The monograph misquoted previous paleographic work by Bishop Melchisedec, and wrongly identified Eudoxia Ivanovna, daughter of Ivan the Terrible, as one of Stephen the Great's daughters.
 With this genealogical overview, he became the first Romanian to draw on information from Sigismund von Herberstein, though he could only access it through Nikolay Karamzin's samples in Russian.
 From 1896, Papadopol-Calimah's other work was featured in Arhiva Societății Științifice și Literare, founded by Alexandru D. Xenopol and other dissident Junimists.

+In January 1895, the aging scholar had been affected by the deaths of his wife Amelia, who succumbed to a heart disease, and daughter Elena.
+The latter, a sufferer from Pott disease, committed suicide because of the desperation brought on by Amelia's death (officially, her death was recorded as due to a "cerebral congestion").
+Papadopol-Calimah himself died on June 18, 1898, after a long illness, in his native town of Tecuci.
+His younger friend Ollănescu-Ascanio communicated the news to their colleagues in the Academy.